Cancer Research UK logo.

 Targeted cancer drugs for salivary gland cancer

-Targeted drugs work by targeting the differences in cancer cells that help them to grow and survive.
-They are a treatment for salivary gland cancer when the cancer has spread or other treatments stop working.
+Targeted drugs work by targeting the differences in cancer cells that help them grow and survive.
+They are used to treat salivary gland cancer when cancer has spread or other treatments stop working.

 You might have one of these treatments if your salivary gland cancer has a gene change (mutation) or a certain protein that helps the cancer grow.
 This may be as part of a clinical trial.